yunuskink/DFFT-Schelling-model/Readme.md

 1. Download the folder "matlab-implementation" and add the folder to your MATLAB path.
 2. Open the script titled "Schelling1.m".
 To collect the number of statistics used in [arXiv:2008.09663](https://arxiv.org/abs/2008.09663), set `SampleSize=50000;` at the top of the script and click "Run" from the top menu, This will take hours to run on a standard laptop PC.
 To skip this step, load the results by running `load("results_schelling1_SampleSize_2500.mat")`.
-To minimize the size of the data file, this is run with `SampleSize=2500;`
+To minimize the size of the data file, this is run with `SampleSize=2500;` One can also download datafile with `SampleSize=50000;` here: https://drive.google.com/file/d/1xg9_GA5avQIbr61nshIdldsq8YBZs5W7/view?usp=sharing

     "Schelling1.m" generates the statistics of a steady-state ensemble and the initial conditions for an ensemble where the total population of red and blue agents have changed.
 A snapshot of the simulation look like the following. ![Schelling smapshot](/matlab-implementation/images/Schelling1_1.png)